mkaang/mkaang.github.io/README.md

 layout: page
 ---

 Hi, my name is Mustafa Kaan.
-I am currently working as a research assistant and continue my MSc program in CS.
-I am curious about data science and machine learning related topics.
-During my MSc, I did research about document classification and author profiling on social media.
+I work as a Data Scientist in telco industry.
+I am interested in Data Science and NLProc related topics.
+I am also curious about document analysis, ml explainability.

 <!-- - In academics, not all of your work result in an output such as a research paper because you investigate different methods and approaches but only a part of the work become suitable with your research hypothesis.
 In this personal blog, I will share about all the stuff even not end up with a good result.
 - Besides academic research, I spent a lot of time with the business cases in the job applications and interviews.
 I will also share what I learned in these projects. -->